 He who passively accepts evil is as much involved in it as he who helps to perpetrate it.
 He who accepts evil without protesting against it is really cooperating with it.

 History will have to record that the greatest tragedy of this period of social transition was not the strident clamor of the bad people, but the appalling silence of the good people.

 In the End, we will remember not the words of our enemies, but the silence of our friends.

 There comes a time when silence becomes betrayal

 Complete sentences.
 Profound truths.
 Courage of conviction.
 Intelligence.
 Inspiration.
 Integrity.
 Compassion.
 Unity.
 Leadership.
-Celebrate Dr. Martin Luther King Jr, and you illuminate the appalling dearth of all of those attributes at the helm of our White-power house.
+Celebrate Dr. Martin Luther King Jr, and you illuminate the appalling dearth of all of those attributes in and around our White-power house.

 Additional thoughts on Dr. King here: A Tale of Two Men